A Consistent Customer Experience Strategy = Satisfied Customers

 Delivering a consistent customer experience is imperative for companies that want to drive loyalty.
 Inconsistent interactions confuse customers and can damage the brand’s reputation.
 This critical element of any CX strategy should be top of mind for everyone from the C-suite to frontline personnel.
-This article underscores the importance of creating a streamlined and reliable customer experience and explains several technological approaches that can help deliver it.
+This article underscores the importance of creating a streamlined, reliable and consistent user experience and explains several technological approaches that can help deliver it.

-With the increasing number of customer touchpoints – email, ecommerce sites, self-service channels, social media, and of course physical locations and phone-based service – companies have more opportunities than ever to interact with their customers.
-In fact, 95% of customers use three or more channels to connect with a company in a single service interaction.
-While these connections can deepen the customer experience through provide opportunities for building relationships, they also present risks.
-Every interaction has the potential to delight the customer – raising their expectations – or disappoint them, lowering satisfaction and increasing the likelihood of churn.
+In fact, in 2017, 95% of customers used three or more channels to connect with a company in a single service interaction.
+While these connections can deepen the customer experience through providing opportunities for building relationships, they also present risks.
+Every interaction has the potential to delight the customer, raising their expectations, or disappoint them, lowering satisfaction and increasing the likelihood of churn.

 Crafting a consistent customer experience strategy goes way beyond ensuring that Housekeeping always leaves mints on a customer’s pillow, or that Customer Service is always generous in extending the product return window.
 It means making the customer feel confident that they will get what they expect during every interaction.

-Or, imagine you’ve researched smart TVs for months and have finally chosen the right one.
+Consider the following example that displays why a consistent client experience is so vital.
+You’ve researched smart TV’s for months and have finally chosen the right one.
 The ordering process is smooth, the package arrives on time, and everything is intact.
 However, the installation instructions are so complicated that the TV sits idle for a week until you have the time and energy to call Customer Service for help.
 Was that a good customer experience?

 Take Disney, which leads the way with its omnichannel visitor experience.
 Starting with a robust and mobile-responsive website, customers seamlessly transition to the travel-planning site, as well as the My Disney Experience tool.
 Once inside the park, a mobile app helps locate the attractions, provides estimated wait times, and even integrates with the Fast Pass VIP option.
 Meanwhile, the Magic Band device acts as a hotel room key, photo storage device, and a food ordering tool.
 It’s hard to be more consistent than that.